-DEPARTMENT SCHOLARSHIP FOR NEW FRESHMEN AND TRANSFERS (UP TO \$6,500 PER YEAR)
+DEPARTMENT SCHOLARSHIP FOR NEW FRESHMEN AND TRANSFERS (UP TO \$5,000 PER YEAR) - Can be stacked with the Patriot Honor Scholarship and a maximum of 4 Referral Scholarships but not to exceed the cost of flat rate tuition only.

-In celebration of the degree plans offered at Arlington Baptist University, each department chair has been allotted a limited number of scholarships to give students entering their program.
-This is a tuition only scholarship offered to beginning freshmen students and incoming transfer students.
-Students who are eligible to apply for this scholarship, must have a minimum high school GPA of 3.0 on a 4.0 scale and a combined SAT score of 1040 or above on the Critical Reading and Mathematics portions of the test OR a composite ACT score of 20.
+This is a tuition only scholarship offered to beginning first-year students and incoming transfer students.
+Students who are eligible to apply for this scholarship must have a minimum high school GPA of 3.0 on a 4.0 scale and a combined SAT score of 1040 or above on the Critical Reading and Mathematics portions of the test OR a composite ACT score of 20.
 Transfer students may apply if they meet the SAT or ACT requirement and have a cumulative transfer GPA of 3.0 on a 4.0 scale.
-Additional requirements and the application may be obtained by contacting the appropriate department chair.
-Students receiving the department scholarship, may continue to receive it for up to 10 semesters providing they meet the following requirements:
+Students receiving the department scholarship may continue to receive it for up to 8 semesters providing they meet the following requirements:

 - 1. Maintain a cumulative GPA of 3.0 or above. - 2.
 Maintain continuous enrollment in their program during the fall and spring semesters.
 (A student may transfer to a different program ONE time, IF the student meets the qualifications for that program, and IF the student is approved by the program chair/committee.) - 3.
 Be a full-time student (12 or more credit hours) for the entire semester. - 4.
-Maintain a passing grade in Spiritual Formation. - 5.
+Maintain a passing grade in Christian Service. - 5.
 Any student placed on disciplinary probation is subject to forfeiting scholarship funds. - 6.
-All general requirements for initial qualifications must be upheld. - 7.
-This is a needs-based scholarship, tuition discount only.
-Amount awarded cannot exceed the amount of the billing statement after the financial aid is applied to the student's account.
+All general requirements for initial qualifications must be upheld.